SergeyPomelov/SergeyPomelov/README.md

-An experienced Java Developer with over a decade of expertise in application architecture, direct client interactions, and comprehensive unit and performance testing.
+I am an experienced Java Developer with over a decade of expertise in application architecture, direct client interactions, and comprehensive unit and performance testing.
 Skilled in mentoring teams, establishing efficient business processes, and developing distributed high-load web applications.
 A computer science researcher in computing performance prediction.

 I am eager to contribute to challenging and rewarding projects that offer growth opportunities and allow me to leverage my skills to their fullest potential.